 The YALI Mandela Washington Fellowship brings emerging leaders from all across Africa together on American university campuses for a 6-week intensive academic and leadership institute in either civic leadership or business and entrepreneurship tracks.
 Following the institutes, fellows all travel to Washington D.C. for a presidential summit featuring a town hall with the President of the United States.
 During the rest of the summit, fellows take part in networking and panel discussions with leaders from the public, private, and non-profit sectors.
 The 2018 fellowship will bring 700 fellows from across Africa to the United States during the June-August months.

 But it gets better!
-Upon return from the fellowship, renewed with energy and ideas, fellows are given opportunities to come together and network amongst themselves in Swaziland, to work on projects and initiatives that strengthen efforts on the ground to create a brighter future here.
-The connections with other Africans they meet throughout the fellowship are also life-time connections – previous fellows have started international businesses together, created trade routes, and launched major initiatives with fellow Africans outside Swaziland.
+Upon return from the fellowship, renewed with energy and ideas, fellows are given opportunities to come together and network amongst themselves in Eswatini, to work on projects and initiatives that strengthen efforts on the ground to create a brighter future here.
+The connections with other Africans they meet throughout the fellowship are also life-time connections – previous fellows have started international businesses together, created trade routes, and launched major initiatives with fellow Africans outside Eswatini.
 The resulting YALI Network has truly transformative powers.

 Who are we looking for?